m4tob/learn-opengl-game-tetris-3d/README.md

-# OpenGL - Tetris Game 3D
+# Learn - OpenGL: Tetris Game 3D
 This repository store the source of Tetris Game.
 This project is a college project of Compute Engineer of Universidade Estadual de Feira de Santana - UEFS.

 This project is builded with C++ language and OpenGL API.
 The goal of project is build a Tetris Game in 3D view.